Hounfor/The-Big-Deal-Add-On/README.md

 – For an original version of BEX with Solaris 7 mod:

-Install BattleTech Extended 3025-3061, then install the Solaris 7 modification **(except the Extended Conversations folder, TBD uses newer version of it)**, also confirming the file replacement.
+Install BattleTech Extended 3025-3061, then install the Solaris 7 modification **(except the Extended Conversations and BT_Extended_Timeline folders, TBD uses newer version of it)**, also confirming the file replacement.
 Then unpack the archive The Big Deal Add-On – BEX and move all folders from there to your Mods folder, confirming the replacement of files.
 Finally, extract The Big Deal – Solaris Patch (BEX) archive and move the folder from there to your Mods folder, confirming the file replacement.

 – For BEX with BTX CAC Compatibility and Solaris 7 mods:

 Install BattleTech Extended 3025-3061, then install BTX CAC Compatibility following the instructions here: https://github.com/mcb5637/BTX_CAC_Compatibility

-Then install the Solaris 7 modification **(except the Extended Conversations folder, TBD uses newer version of it)**, also confirming the replacement of the files.
+Then install the Solaris 7 modification **(except the Extended Conversations and BT_Extended_Timeline folders, TBD uses newer version of it)**, also confirming the replacement of the files.
 The next step is to extract The Big Deal Add-On – BEX + CAC-C archive and move all folders from there to your Mods folder, confirming the replacement of files.
 Finally, unzip The Big Deal – Solaris Patch (BEX + CAC) archive and move the folder from there to your Mods folder, confirming the replacement of files.

 – For a patch with improved medical equipment: